-As a quick intro, I’d run through a couple of reasons as to why I, a keen but amateur runner, would venture down the serious road of running spikes!
+As a quick intro, I’d run through a couple of reasons as to why I, a KEEN but amateur runner, would venture down the serious road of running spikes!
 I’ve been on a journey to try and adjust my running style to a more forefoot strike.

 One of my club sessions is held on an athletics track.
 So, it seemed like a good idea to try a couple of sessions in spikes to get the most out of the track but also have a pair of shoes, which complement a mid/forefoot style.

-Also, there are a couple of track-based events through the year I’d thought might be fun, and so a pair of spikes would be a good purchase.
+Also, there are a couple of track-based events through the year I’d thought might be fun, so a pair of spikes would be a good purchase.
 I also reasoned that with some longer spikes, I could use them for cross-country races.

-Unfortunately, this review starts on a slight negative in terms of sizing and variation within the same brand.
+Unfortunately, this review starts with a slight negative in terms of sizing and variation within the same brand.
 I bought a UK 11 because I have a pair of Adizero Adios and am very fond of them.

 Given the Adios and Avanti are both parts of the same Adidas Adizero performance range, I assumed the Avanti spikes would follow the same sizing.
 The Avanti spikes fit my feet width-wise.

 However, they are on the long side—more like a traditional 11.
 So, I have to wear a thicker sock and tie them up tighter than is ideal when I run in them.